Is the leasing market peaking? October 2007

 General Electric Capital Aviation Services (GECAS)

-The lessors (see table, page four) now have 844 outstanding orders, compared to 662 almost two years ago (see Aviation Strategy, December 2005).
+The lessors (see table below) now have 844 outstanding orders, compared to 662 almost two years ago (see Aviation Strategy, December 2005).
 The "Big Two" — GECAS and ILFC — have a combined fleet of 2,757 aircraft, and as they dominate the outstanding order book (with a combined 399 aircraft, or almost half of all outstanding orders placed by lessors), they look set to continue their domination of the industry for many years to come.
 Nevertheless, many second–tier leasing companies have been increasing their portfolios, some third–tier companies are making a major push to increase their asset base, and — even given the state of the market — there appears to be a higher–than–usual number of new entrants into the leasing industry.
 GECAS comfortably remains the world’s largest lessor, owning 1,450 aircraft and managing another 300 on behalf of clients.
 The portfolio has continued to grow over the last few years, with owned aircraft increasing by 150 in just 18 months and the portfolio’s asset value rising from $30.5bn in 2002 to $44bn today.

 Part of General Electric, GECAS also has the largest sales network of any lessor, with 23 offices around the world placing its owned aircraft with 230 customers in 70 countries.
 In 2006 GECAS saw revenue rise 19.2% to $4.2bn, with a "segment profit" of $1.1bn, a substantial 45% up on 2005.
 According to GE’s annual report, in 2006 GECAS benefited from a "reorganisation of aircraft leasing operations", which led to "growth in lower–taxed earnings from global operations".
 With increasing amounts of business in China, India, Brazil and Russia, GECAS’s bottom line is boosted considerably from a lower tax liability on revenue generated outside the US.
 Indeed the lessor is continuing to push into the Chinese market and currently has 14 Chinese airline clients, with its latest deal signed in August last year for nine 737- 800s for Xiamen Airlines, to be delivered in 2008.